codemagic-ci-cd/codemagic-docs/content/getting-started/adding-apps-from-custom-sources.md

 ---
-description: Add your Flutter app wherever it is hosted
+description: Add your mobile app from any private or public repository
-title: Adding apps from custom sources
+title: Adding repositories
-weight: 4
+weight: 2
 ---

-You can add apps from public or private Git-based repositories.
+When you sign up via OAuth, Codemagic already has access to the repositories you have available on your Git provider account.
+However, you can add apps from public or private as well as from cloud-based or self-hosted Git repositories.

 {{<notebox>}}
-* Note that webhooks for automatic build triggering need to be [set up manually](../building/automatic-build-triggering/#setup-webhooks-manually).
+* Note that webhooks for automatic build triggering need to be [created manually](../building/automatic-build-triggering/#setup-webhooks-manually).
 {{</notebox>}}

 ## Connecting repository via HTTP/HTTPS